-In figure 3.1b:
+In figure 2.1b:

-Point A is a seed point with a feature code that identifies it as a developed land use area; the seed point also carries its name attribute - Bryncethin.
+Point A is a seed point with a feature code that identifies it as a DLUA; the seed point also carries its name attribute - Bryncethin.

-Point B is a coordinate junction between intersecting features - in this case, where a minor road intersects with the A4061.
+Point B is a coordinate junction between intersecting features - in this case, where a minor road intersects with the A406.
 This is an example of a node.

-Point C is a position where the A4061 in one layer crosses the developed land use area boundary in another layer.
+Point C is a position where the A406 in one layer crosses the DLUA boundary in another layer.
 There is no node at this point.

-Some points and lines are common to more than one feature, as in figure 3.1b.
+Some points and lines are common to more than one feature, as in figure 2.1b.
 Features between D-E and G-B-F are overlapping features and are stored separately within each layer of data.